Heath Lab Overview

 Protein Catalyzed Capture Agents (PCCs): We have developed the PCC approach as an all synthetic approach towards identifying selective, high affinity binders to specific epitopes of specific proteins.
 Current PCC programs involve the development of a high throughput PCC production approach, and the use of the PCC technology to develop drug candidates against challenging targets, such as mutated KRas, mutated SOD1, or the malaria target pf.HRP-2.

-New Molecular Imaging Technologies: A challenge associated with single cell omics methods is to capture quantitative, multiplex information from single cells, while retaining the tissue context of those cells.
+Multi-dimensional Single Cell Measurement Technologies: A challenge associated with single cell omics methods is to capture quantitative, multiplex information from single cells, while retaining the tissue context of those cells.
 New programs in the Heath group are focused on addressing this challenge.